 There may be affiliate links within this article, using these links will not cost you anything extra, but we may earn a small commission.
 Thank you for your support.

-5 Must try cheap restaurants in Colombo
+Affordable restaurants in Colombo

 Galle Face Green

 Spending time at Galle Face Green is thought to be one of the unmissable things to do in Colombo.
-The city’s waterfront is a nice place to go for a late afternoon walk, and the beach below is a pleasant place to cool off after a day of work, and still very much a favorite of locals – so if you have a thing for photography and city life, it’s an excellent spot.
+The city’s waterfront is a nice place to go for a late afternoon walk, and the beach below is a pleasant place to cool off after a day of work, and still very much a favorite of locals, so if you have a thing for photography and city life, it’s an excellent spot.

 Delicious cheap eats in Colombo